mreithub/manuel.reithuber.net/_posts/2016-07-08-setting-up-debian-hosts.md

 ```

-After that, I&#8217;ll set up locales and the system&#8217;s timezone
+After that, I'll set up locales and the system's timezone

 ```bash
 dpkg-reconfigure locales tzdata